surftimer/SurfTimer/README.md

 * Upload all the files to your csgo server directory
 * Add a MySQL database called `surftimer` to `csgo/addons/sourcemod/configs/databases.cfg`
 #### Upgrading
-If you wish to upgrade from niko's ckSurf v1.20 you may run the `optional/upgrading/upgrade-niko.sql` file, this will convert your database schema to this timers, so make sure you backup first!
+If you wish to upgrade from a different fork of cksurf you may run the upgrade sql files located in `optional/upgrading/`, this will convert your database schema to this timers, so make sure you backup first!
 ###### Optional
 * Import the ck_zones.sql file if you want to use my pre-made zones
 * Import the ck_maptier.sql file if you want to use my pre-made tiers